- Profile of rifaximin and its potential in the treatment of irritable bowel syndrome

-This means that you are less likely to have a toxic or systemic side effect compared to other antibiotics for SIBO.
+This means that you are less likely to have toxic or systemic side effects compared to other antibiotics.

 Also, the solubility of the drug increases 100-fold in the presence of bile acids (which are delivered directly to the small intestine after eating), meaning that its antimicrobial effect is much greater in the small bowel than in the colon.3

 More so, Xifaxan decreases mucosal inflammation which is likely another reason it helps IBS patients.
 4 Because of these properties, Xifaxan is a top antibiotic chosen for SIBO treatment.

 Xifaxan has been studied and used in all subsets of IBS and SIBO patients including diarrhea, constipation, and mixed type patients.
 But, it’s important to understand that there are differences in the study results when Xifaxan is given under different protocols for diarrhea and constipation type patients.
 In this section, we will go over Xifaxan’s use in IBS and SIBO patients with diarrhea specifically.

 Xifaxan is one of the best antibiotics for SIBO and IBS with diarrhea.

 In a number of different studies, it has been shown that a 2-week course of Xifaxan at a dose of 550 mg 3 times per day provides significant relief of IBS/SIBO symptoms, such as bloating, abdominal pain, and loose or watery stools.

 The only thing you need to keep in mind when using antibiotics is that relapse can occur after treatment, so it’s vital to take preventative measures and continue to improve your overall digestive function.

 That being said, using Xifaxan for SIBO in patients who have diarrhea as a predominant symptom is usually a very effective option.